Key takeaways

 What can go wrong?

 As a startup, you don’t have enough trust to make people pay for your services.
 Besides, most of them won’t do it just because they can use your platform for free.
 The main challenge is to motivate users to purchase premium features and find the ones that will be really worth it in your customers’ eyes.
-Say, Spotify’s free plan is not the most convenient way to listen to music, so its premium version becomes the only way to get rid of annoying ads and various limitations.
+Let’s say, Spotify’s free plan is not the most convenient way to listen to music, so its premium version becomes the only way to get rid of annoying ads and various limitations.

 Another big challenge is to track your customers’ behavior.
 What are the main triggers making them opt for the premium?
-It’s pretty hard to understand and predict users’ decisions in this revenue model, so such a startup usually implies investing into a seasoned marketer (or a whole marketing team).
+It’s pretty hard to understand and predict users’ decisions in this revenue model, so such a startup usually implies investing in a seasoned marketer (or a whole marketing team).

 Listing Fee